0xStarcat/CircularNatalHoroscopeJS/README.md

 //
 // *NOTE: "bodies" = planets, "points" = lunar nodes / lilith, "angles" = ascendant / midheaven
 // *NOTE: You can also pass in individual bodies, points, or angles into aspectPoints or aspectWithPoints
-// * example: { aspectPoints: ["sun"], aspectWithPoints: ["moon"], aspectTypes: ["major", "quincrux"] }
+// * example: { aspectPoints: ["sun"], aspectWithPoints: ["moon"], aspectTypes: ["major", "quincunx"] }
-// * will only calculate sun to moon major or quincrux aspects if they exist
+// * will only calculate sun to moon major or quincunx aspects if they exist
 // * All usable keys found in ./src/constant.js under BODIES, POINTS, ANGLES